Speed and power typically don’t go hand-in-hand.

 Only a select few players have been able to combine both skills and join one of the most elite groups in baseball history – the 40-40 club.

-By the MLB All-Star game in 2023, Ronald Acuna Jr. of the Atlanta Braves already reached 40 swipes and just over 20 home runs – leading many to see him as the next threat to the feat.
-And he nearly already made the cut in ’19 when he went long 41 times and fell just short with his 37 stolen bases.
+In 2023, Ronald Acuna Jr. of the Atlanta Braves became the only member of his own club – the 40-70 club – after nearly making the 40-40 cut in ’19 when he went long 41 times and fell just short with his 37 stolen bases.

 Acuna, like 64 other players, is part of the 30-30 club.
 With just four members, Major League Baseball’s 40-40 club is far rarer, with the most recent member joining nearly 20 years ago.
 And with three out of the four admitting to using PEDs (and not in the Hall of Fame), it’s not too hard to guess who they are.